SciML/NonlinearSolve.jl/docs/src/solvers/SteadyStateSolvers.md

 very stable method for solving nonlinear systems, though often computationally more expensive than direct methods.

 - `DynamicSS` : Uses an ODE solver to find the steady state.
-Automatically terminates when close to the steady state.
-    `DynamicSS(alg;abstol=1e-8,reltol=1e-6,tspan=Inf)` requires that an
-    ODE algorithm is given as the first argument.
+Automatically terminates when close to the steady state. `DynamicSS(alg; abstol=1e-8, reltol=1e-6, tspan=Inf)` requires that an ODE algorithm is given as the first argument.
 The absolute and relative tolerances specify the termination conditions on the derivative's closeness to zero.
 This internally uses the `TerminateSteadyState` callback from the Callback Library.
 The simulated time, for which the ODE is solved, can be limited by `tspan`.
 If `tspan` is a number, it is equivalent to passing `(zero(tspan), tspan)`.

 Example usage: